Rheumatoid arthritis

 Treatment for rheumatoid arthritis

-• Non-steroidal anti-inflammatory drugs: These are given to ease pain and reduce inflammation and include ibuprofen and naproxen, but do not slow down the RA process.
+• Non-steroidal anti-inflammatory drugs: These are given to ease pain and reduce inflammation and include ibuprofen and naproxen, but do not slow down the rheumatoid arthritis process.

-• Disease modifying therapy (DMARDs): These slow down the progression of the disease and can be used alone or in combination therapies.
+• Disease-modifying anti-rheumatic drugs (DMARDs): These tablets slow down the progression of the disease and can be used alone or in combination with other treatments.

-Physiotherapy, occupational therapy, pain management techniques, injections and surgery, including joint replacement, are other treatment options.
+Physiotherapy, occupational therapy, pain management techniques, injections, and surgery, including joint replacement, are other treatment options.
+You should consult a medical professional to help evaluate which treatment options are best for you.

 RA and heart disease

-RA increases the risk of a heart attack or stroke.
+Rheumatoid arthritis increases the risk of a heart attack or stroke.
 It’s important to see your GP to prescribe preventative treatments to control your blood pressure and cholesterol levels.
-Following a healthy diet, exercising and stopping smoking will also reduce your risks.
+Following a healthy diet, exercising and stopping smoking will also reduce your risks.8

 Self-help